bitmovin/bitmovin-player-react/README.md

 Instead do one of the following:

-- Crete a source object outside of the component (refer the "Simple demo" above)
+- Create a source object outside of the component (refer to the "Simple demo" above)
-- Use `useState` (refer the "Dynamic source demo" above)
+- Use `useState` (refer to the "Dynamic source demo" above)
 - Use `useMemo`:

 ```tsx